Close

 What is the weather like in Thailand?

 Thailand enjoys glorious sunshine and high temperatures (ranging between the high 20s and low 30s) all year round.
-The best time to visit is November-March, when there's usually plenty of sun and rainfall is minimal.
-You should expect short-lasting, but heavy rain showers, especially in the wet season (July-October) in certain parts of Thailand.
+The best time for holiday packages in Thailand is November to March, when there's usually plenty of sun and minimal rainfall.
+Expect short-lasting but heavy rain showers, especially in the wet season (usually from July to October) in certain parts of the country.

 What language is spoken in Thailand?